It's Your Choice 2018

 The three-tier health insurance program was implemented as an innovative approach that holds costs down as it creates incentives for health plans to reduce their costs to the state, and encourages employees in the state to choose the health plans that are most efficient in providing quality health care.
 Each health plan is rated and placed in a tier based on providing the most cost-effective, quality care (as determined by ETF).
 Health plans in the same tier have been determined to be within certain thresholds in their level of providing cost-effective, quality care.

-(State and Grad only) No, all IYC Health Plans or IYC HDHPs are required to offer the Uniform Medical Benefits (this includes WEA Trust and SMP).
+(State and Grad only) No, all plans are required to offer the Uniform Medical Benefits (this excludes Medicare Plus).
 Premium rates and tier placement may vary because of many factors:

 Also, members who enroll in the Uniform Dental Benefit plan will have a slightly higher premium than members who decline dental.